OpenF2/F2/README.md

 Help contribute to F2 on GitHub.
 Begin by [forking the repo](https://github.com/OpenF2/F2/fork_select), sending [pull requests](https://help.github.com/articles/using-pull-requests), or [submitting issues](https://github.com/OpenF2/F2/issues).

+We've included a `build.js` file in the project which contains the logic for compiling F2.js and the documentation.
+The build script runs on Node.js, and has a few dependencies.
+To install, `cd` to your `F2` folder, and run the following command in npm:

+`$> npm install markitdown uglify-js wrench yuidocjs optimist -g`

+To **build F2**, run:

+`$> node build`

+For help, run:

+`$> node build -h`

 ### Versioning

 To adhere to industry standards, F2 will be maintained under the Semantic Versioning guidelines as much as possible.